SkunkworksAI/hydra-moe/README.md

 ## Collaborations

 The Skunkworks community is comprised of hundreds of the top minds in OSS AI.
-The core team collaborates directly  with
+The core team collaborates directly with individuals, open-source groups (Alignment Lab), academics and companies to accelerate the development of our data pipeline and MoE architectures.
+We welcome open source contributions to HydraLM!
+Please join our Discord for details.

 ## Background on MoE